Shey Gompa and Inner Dolpo

 Day 19: We cross and re-cross the Tarap Chu on a variety of bridges old and new to reach the grazing area of Shim Ora (3647m).
 Camp.
 7 hours.

 Day 20: An interesting day of trekking through gorges of the Tarap Chu to Kanigaon (2636m).
 Camp.

 Day 21: A short morning of trekking following the river down to our5 camp at Tarakot.
 After lunch there is the option to make the 400 metre climb to the gompa at Gumba Tara.

 Day 22: We complete our trekking circuit today following the Thulo Bheri river to Dunai (2090m).
 Camp.
 5 hours.

 Day 23: A pleasant walk beside the river and a last climb to reach the airstrip at Jhupal (2474m).
 Camp.
 4 hours.

 Day 24: Fly via Nepalgunj to Kathmandu where we check into our hotel.
 Evening celebratory meal at one of Kathmandu's top restaurants.
 Hotel.

 Day 25: A free day in Kathmandu.
 Optional city tour.
 The group's final evening together.
 Hotel.

-Day 26: KE Land Only package services end after lunch.
+Day 26: KE Land Only package services end after breakfast.
 Complimentary airport transfers are provided.

 This holiday involves going to very high altitude.
 During the course of your trip you will be spending at least one night above 4000 metres and/or trekking to 5000 metres or above.
 This is not something that you should worry about; the human body is quite capable of adapting to a very wide range of altitudes, but it is important that we follow some simple rules in order to acclimatise successfully.
 Before coming on this holiday you should read the advice on trekking at high altitude.